Dedicated to the Overall Eye Health of Victoria

 Do you know that each of your eyes has over a million optic nerve cells?
 As one of the most complex organs, here are a few more fascinating facts about your eyes:

-You are able to see with the help of your brain as your eyes capture light and send data back to the brain to process visual information
+You can see with the help of your brain as your eyes capture light and send data back to the brain to process visual information.

-As a complex and amazing part of your body, it is essential to take good care of your eyes for your well-being.
-You can rely on the Victoria Optometric Association to give your eyes the attention and care they deserve.
+Your eyes are a complex and amazing part of your body, and they need good care for your well-being.
+The Victoria Optometric Association can give your eyes the attention and care they deserve.

 When to Get Your Eyes Exam?